AIAScience/mflux-ai-tutorials/hyper-para-opt/content.md

 ## Inspecting the Models
-All the trained models have now been logged to MFlux, with the tags telling us what the hyperparameters are set to and a history of accuray and valuation accuracy per epoch.
+All the trained models have now been logged to MFlux, with the tags telling us what the hyperparameters are set to and a history of accuracy and validation accuracy per epoch.

 The main page for this experiment in MFlux will look something like this
 ![Experiment main page](images/experiment_main.png)

-We can sort valuation accuracy by descending to see the models that perform best on images not seen during training
+We can sort validation accuracy by descending to see the models that perform best on images not seen during training
 ![Experiment sort](images/experiment_sort.png)

 By clicking on a run (under "Date") we can see more details about it.
-This is the graph for valuation accuracy over time for one run
+This is the graph for validation accuracy over time for one run
 ![Experiment graph](images/experiment_graph.png)

 ## Going Further
-The best honest entries in the Kaggle comptition currently score around 99.7 % (on the unseen part of the data, the way it is split on Kaggle).
+The best honest entries in the Kaggle competition currently score around 99.7 % (on the unseen part of the data, the way it is split on Kaggle).
 Here are some suggestions for how to get closer to this score:
 * Obtain more powerful hardware and use GPU computing (for instance with CUDA).
 Speeding up training will let us do more involved searches.
 * Look into more advanced network techniques like batch normalization, a deeper network or swapping the pooling layers for convolutional layers.
+* Make one or more hyperparameters that decide if more layers are to be used in the model.
 * Use a callback during training to keep the best model.
-* Apply tweaks like strech and rotation to the data to artificially increase the dataset in size.
+* Apply tweaks like stretch and rotation to the data to artificially increase the dataset in size.
 * Use an average of many good networks.
-* Investigate the mislabled output images for ideas on what the network is struggling with.